The Dartmouth Libraries have long supported efforts to make scholarship publicly available.

 What is an Open Access license?

 Creative Commons licenses allow the author to both retain copyright ownership of their work and provide clear sharing and reuse permissions.
 Each license has a different set of sharing and reuse permissions, some more expansive and some more restrictive.
-A list detailing all Creative Commons licenses is available here.
+Creative Commons provides a list of all available licenses.
 In the agreements listed above, authors will often be able to choose between a selection of Creative Commons licenses for their work.

 These agreements primarily cover STEM disciplines, what about the Humanities and Social Sciences?